kenjione/deploy_hooks/README.md

 # DeployHooks

-This tiny gem allows to define tasks which will start before or after deployment app to heroku.
+This tiny gem allows to define tasks which will start before and/or after deployment app to heroku.

 ## Installation